 I’m lucky to live in a city where lots of stuff happens.
-There’s always a conference, an exhibition, small meetups.
+There’s always a conference, an exhibition, a meetup.
 I never really struggle to find something to do.
 I also spend a lot of time on the Internet, so there are talks, live streams, and chats happening online.
 And then, of course, there are friends and family.
 It’s exciting to have all these opportunities to interact with great people, but of course I can’t do it all.

 It has happened to all of us.
-You are invited to a dinner party, maybe drinks, or an event.
+You’re invited to a dinner party, maybe to drinks, or to an event.
 But you can’t make it.
-Maybe it’s a deadline at work, maybe a call with a customer, or a kid on holiday who you need to stay with for the day.
-You can’t help but wonder: what am I missing out on?
-Are they having lots of fun without me?
-Are they going to bond over conversations I’m not able to join?
+Maybe it’s a deadline at work, maybe a call with a customer, or a kid on holiday whom you need to stay with for the day.

 The term was coined by Patrick J. McGinnis, a venture capitalist and author, who used it for the very first time in an op-ed while studying at Harvard Business School.
 For many people, FOMO becomes a recurrent concern that they might miss an opportunity for a novel experience, a social interaction, a profitable investment, or other satisfying things.

-While research has found that FOMO is, at its core, caused by a low life satisfaction, with low moods and the feeling that your needs aren’t met, there are some specific factors that have a direct impact on your likelihood to experience it.
+While research has found that FOMO is, at its core, caused by a low life satisfaction, with low moods and the feeling that your needs aren’t met, there are some specific factors that have a direct impact on your likelihood to experience it:

-• Social media.
+- Social media.
 Many studies have shown that there is a high correlation between a person’s usage of social media and FOMO.
 Social media allows people to see all the fun things their friends have done throughout the last day, causing FOMO to set in.
-The fear is exacerbated by the fact that people tend to share a more polished version of their lives on social media, often centred on social activities and fun experiences.
+The fear is exacerbated by the fact that people tend to share a more polished version of their lives on social media, often centered on social activities and fun experiences.

-What’s interesting is that this anxiety may prevent you from doing things you would actually enjoy doing, just because others may currently be having fun without you.
 When you give into FOMO, you become addicted to the knowing, the instant gratification of the likes and the short-term attention, the meaningless busyness, and you keep going back for more.
 You may even end up joining people for activities you don’t actually care about, just for fear of missing out.
 Ultimately, it’s your life you’re missing out on.

-FOMO to JOMO: Joy of Missing Out
+Embracing the Joy of Missing Out

 While other people spend their time running around to watch the latest movie, try the latest workout, or attend the latest exhibition, embracing JOMO—the joy of missing out—means relishing to stay in, enjoying your own company, and getting to work on your own projects.
 In a hyperactive world of choices and information, the pared-back approach to life can help you achieve more.

 In essence, JOMO is a way to live an intentional life.
-It’s realising that FOMO is distracting you from your life’s purpose, and that you don’t need more time.
+It’s realizing that FOMO is distracting you from your life’s purpose, and that you don’t need more time.
 You just need to use your time in a way that allows you to act on intent-based ideas, such as creative projects or spending time with the people you care about the most.

 “Oh the joy of missing out.